Turkic languages: Other possible relations

 The Turkic language family is currently regarded as one of the world's primary language families.
-Turkic is one of the main members of the controversial Altaic language family.
-There are some other theories about an external relationship but none of them are generally accepted.
+Turkic is one of the main members of the controversial Altaic language family, but Altaic currently lacks support from a majority of linguists.
+None of the theories linking Turkic languages to other families have a wide degree of acceptance at present.
+Shared features with languages grouped together as Altaic have been interpreted by most mainstream linguists to be the result of a sprachbund.